CiscoDevNet/cisco-ftdv/cluster/gcp/README.md

 	Note: vpcConnector Name will be  used in cluster_function_infra.yaml as an input for vpcConnectorName.<br>

 Step-5: <br>
- Make sure to set deployWithExternalIP as True in cluster_function_infra.yaml if FTDv require external IP.
+ Make sure to set "deployWithExternalIP" as True in cluster_function_infra.yaml if FTDv require external IP.
 Deploy FTDv cluster google function using below CLI on Google Cloud Shell:<br>

 	'gcloud deployment-manager deployments create <name> --config cluster_function_infra.yaml'
 <br>
 Step-6: <br>
+To deploy without the Diagnostic network interface, ensure that the "withDiagnostic" variable is set to False in the deploy_ngfw_cluster.yaml file. <br>
+Make sure to set variable "deployUsingExternalIP" as 1 in deploy_ngfw_cluster.yaml if FTDv require external IP. <br>
 Deploy FTDv cluster using below CLI on Google Cloud Shell:<br>
 a) For North-South topology deployment<br>